BigCommerce Holdings Inc. (BIGC) deserves closer scrutiny

-A share of BigCommerce Holdings Inc. (NASDAQ:BIGC) closed at $18.35 per share on Thursday, up from $18.25 day before.
-While BigCommerce Holdings Inc. has overperformed by 0.55%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BIGC fell by -68.57%, with highs and lows ranging from $64.14 to $12.71, whereas the simple moving average fell by -29.17% in the last 200 days.
+BigCommerce Holdings Inc. (NASDAQ:BIGC) closed Monday at $16.64 per share, down from $17.32 a day earlier.
+While BigCommerce Holdings Inc. has underperformed by -3.93%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BIGC fell by -72.01%, with highs and lows ranging from $64.14 to $12.71, whereas the simple moving average fell by -34.68% in the last 200 days.

 3 Tiny Stocks Primed to Explode